pedantic-git/quinn.mx/about.md

 Greetings!
 My name's Quinn Daley (*they/them*) and I'm a non-binary software developer living in Leeds.

 Mostly my life online is lived on Twitter and Instagram.
-You can find my handles below.
-Occasionally I might post something on here too.
+You can find my handles at the bottom of this page.
+Occasionally I might post something on this blog too.

 If people have heard of me for some reason, they might have heard of me because of: